latex3/tagging-project/documentation/usage-instructions.md

 document should comply with.
 By default the PDF version will be set to 2.0.
 The `pdfversion` key can be used to change this.

+Using `\DocumentMetaData` will load code to  support new interfaces.

 Tagging is then enabled through the `tagging` key.
-It will load all modules with tagging support code that we think are currently sensible and will load new modules automatically once they are added.
 The value `on` will then enable tagging.
 The value `off` will disable it.

-The `tagging-setup` key allows to configure the tagging.
+The `tagging-setup` key allows configuration of the the tagging.
 It accepts all keys that can also be used in `\tagpdfsetup`.
-The value `math/setup=mathml-SE` shown in the prototype is explained below.
+The value `math/setup=mathml-SE` shown in the above example is explained below.

-It is still possible to load some or all modules and to activate tagging with the `testphase` key, which takes a list of values like `latest`, `phase-III`, `math`, `table` or `firstaid`, but this is no longer recommended.

 ## Handling graphics in the document